martinvd/refined-twitch/readme.md

 - Automatically collects bonus channel points
 - More features might be added...

-Tested on Chrome and Firefox.
+Works on Chrome and Firefox.